-Fury X: A cumulative ability triggered by the initial dice roll (p.11) that means, "When you roll at least one natural four with this unit's attack dice before reroll, roll X additional attack dice."
+Fury X: A cumulative ability triggered by the initial dice roll (p.12) that means, "When you roll at least one natural four with this unit's attack dice before reroll, roll X additional attack dice."
 Only the first natural "4" counts.
 A four rolled after reroll doesn't matter.
 If your unit gets the Fury ability after you roll attack dice, it's too late to roll additional attack dice.
 Fury applies only to dice rolled for an attack, not to dice rolls for abilities like Retaliate.
-Accuracy can't increase the die roll to a natural "6" and you can't affect the number of natural fours when rerolling the dice.
+Accuracy can't increase the die roll to a natural "4."